You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 We, like you, understand the importance of a multi-disciplinary approach to help improve patient outcomes.
 So, specialists across all of Johnson & Johnson are working together to change the trajectory of lung cancer.

-Bronchoscopy Indications for Use: The MONARCH™ Platform and its accessories are intended to provide bronchoscopic visualization of and access to patient airways for diagnostic and therapeutic procedures.
+Bronchoscopy Indications for Use: The MONARCH™ Bronchoscope and the MONARCH™ Platform and its accessories are intended to provide bronchoscopic visualization of and access to patient airways for diagnostic and therapeutic procedures.

-Bronchoscopy Important Safety Statement: Complications from bronchoscopy are rare and most often minor, but if they occur, may include breathing difficulty, vocal cord spasm, hoarseness, slight fever, vomiting, dizziness, bronchial spasm, infection, low blood oxygen, bleeding from biopsied site, or an allergic reaction to medications.
-Only rarely do patients experience other more serious complications (for example, collapsed lung, respiratory failure, heart attack and/or cardiac arrhythmia).
+Bronchoscopy Important Safety Statement: Complications from bronchoscopy may include breathing difficulty, vocal cord spasm, hoarseness, slight fever, vomiting, dizziness, bronchial spasm, infection, low blood oxygen, bleeding from biopsied site, or an allergic reaction to medications.
+More serious complications from bronchoscopy may include collapsed lung, respiratory failure, hemorrhage, burns, heart attack, or cardiac arrhythmia.

 Urology Indications for Use: The MonarchTM Platform, Urology, the ureteroscope, and endourology accessories are indicated to provide endoscopic visualization and access of organs, cavities and canals in the urinary tract (urethra, bladder, ureter, calyces and renal papillae) with transurethral access or transurethral access in conjunction with percutaneous access routes.
 It can also be used in conjunction with endoscopic accessories to perform various diagnostic and therapeutic procedures in the urinary tract.